olivierfriard/boris_docs/analysis.rst

-Time budget
+Time budget analysis
 --------------------------------------------------------------------------------------------------------------------------------------------

-The **Time budget** analysis can be done by behavior (including or not the modifiers) or by category of behaviors.
+The **Time budget analysis** can be done by behavior (including or not the modifiers) or by category of behaviors.
 Choose the option from the **Analysis** menu.

-The **Time budget** analysis can be done on one or more observations.
+The **Time budget analysis** can be done on one or more observations.
 If you select more than one observation you must then choose for a global time budget analysis that will contain all selected observations or a time budget analysis for every single observation.

 .. image:: images/time_budget_group_observations.png